Australian police arrest 3 over alleged Sydney terror plot

 A 30-year-old man who is an associate of the other two was expected to be charged with obtaining financial benefit by deception through fraudulently claiming unemployment benefits.
 He too faces 10 years in prison.
 The men are expected to appear in a Sydney court by Wednesday.

-McCartney said the planning was in its early stages, and the men had yet to obtain guns or explosives.
+McCartney said the planning was in its early stages, and that the men had yet to obtain guns or explosives.

 The plot was the 16th major terrorist attack to be thwarted by police in Australia since the threat level was raised in September 2014, McCartney said.